 Have you ever thought of turning a picture into something new?
 That’s what I did here with the sphere and the crocodile.
 What I did to make the sphere was cover a piece of paper in charcoal and erase out the shape.
 I went to the Wildlife Photographer Exhibit and sketched the crocodile.
 I filled the piece with different patterns to make it pop.
 I chose the picture of the crocodile because I thought it was the most interesting one there, and I like water — especially oceans and lakes.

 Instead of drawing the animals on display in the galleries, several of the kids, including Kai, decided to recreate the photographs from the WPY exhibit.
-These photos, taken by world class photographers and youth alike, tell stories that kids can relate to.
-When children see photos or illustrations, they are able to visualize a moment of the story, and with their imaginations they can fill in the rest of the details.
-Occasionally, when mounting displays, museums take the specimen out of the story, removing them of context — where do they live, what do they eat, do they live alone or in groups?
+These photos, taken by world-class photographers and youth alike, tell stories that kids can relate to.
+When children see pictures or illustrations, they can visualize a moment of the story, and with their imagination, they can fill in the rest of the details.
+Occasionally, when mounting displays, museums take the specimen out of the story, removing them from context — where do they live, what do they eat, do they live alone or in groups?
 A photo freezes an actual moment, allowing the viewer to analyze the image, and gain a greater awareness of the subject displayed.